Miller scores 30 points as No. 4 Alabama beats Vandy 78-66

 Jordan Wright missed a 3 with 36 seconds to go with Vandy down 70-62.
 The Crimson Tide finished off the win at the free throw line knocking down all eight attempts, and Miller had six of those.

 Jaden Bradley and Noah Gurley each added 12 points as eight Alabama players scored.
-Gurley capped the win with a dunk in the final seconds, and Oats apologized after the game, saying it wasn’t done to ”rub it in.”
+Gurley capped the win with a dunk in the final seconds.

-Vanderbilt (9-9, 2-3) now has lost three of its last four – all against ranked opponents.
-The Commodores now are 3-15 against Top 25 teams overall in Stackhouse’s fourth season.
+Vanderbilt (9-9, 2-3) now has lost three of its last four — all against ranked opponents.
+The Commodores now are 3-15 against Top 25 teams overall in coach Jerry Stackhouse’s fourth season.

 Tyrin Lawrence led Vanderbilt with 20 points, Wright added 15 and Ezra Manjon had 11.